bmonusorg/Test2/GitHubInfo.md

 # Git Hub Info

-(I use GitKraken because that is what I have used in the past, feel free to use whatever interface you are comfortable with and I can do my best to help you)
+I use GitKraken because that is what I have used in the past, feel free to use whatever interface you are comfortable with and I can do my best to help you.
+I have found GitKraken useful for keeping track of changes I make to files and for interacting with GitHub.
 1. Download GitKraken (https://www.gitkraken.com/download).
 You can watch the intro video that comes up after clicking download, but it goes into more detail than anything I have used (however my knowledge is far more limited than what GitKraken can do)
 2. Log in to GitKraken with your GitHub account.
 3. Our lab organization is SWFREC-Soil-Microbiology with repository Soil-Microbiology.